HeartyHaven/HeartyHaven/README.md

 - 👋 Hi, I’m @HeartyHaven,
-- 👀 I’m interested in Natural Language Understanding,Large Language Models&Explainable AI.
+- 👀 I’m interested in Natural Language Understanding,Large Language Models & Explainable AI.
 - 🌱 I’m currently at IDC-Lab of Hust.
 - 💞️ I’m looking to collaborate on any open-source NLP,LLM and XAI project.
 - 📫 Contact me at gaolang1643@hust.edu.cn